chouakifares/sudoku/README.md

 # sudoku
 sudoku generator / solver using python ,pywebview,and JavaScript

-In a markdown file, you skip a line with two linebreaks

 Disclaimer:
-  This program only trats sudoku grids that admit a unique solution and generates sudoku grid that only admit one unique solution
+  This program only treats sudoku grids that admit a unique solution and generates sudoku grid that only admit one unique solution

 It would also be good to add instructions on how to use it